War Of 1812 Apush Definition

 Q: Was the War of 1812 a success for the United States?

 A: The War of 1812 didn't result in any significant territorial gains for the US, and the Treaty of Ghent largely restored the pre-war status quo.
-However, it is considered a success in terms of its impact on national identity, economic independence, and future political landscape.
+That said, it is considered a success in terms of its impact on national identity, economic independence, and future political landscape.
 The war solidified American independence and fostered a stronger sense of national unity.

 Q: What were the key battles of the War of 1812?

 A: Key battles include the naval battles involving the Constitution, United States, and Chesapeake; land battles such as Queenston Heights, Lundy's Lane, Crysler's Farm, and the Battle of New Orleans.
-The burning of Washington D.C. was also a significant event, though not a major battle.
+That said, the burning of Washington D. C. was also a significant event, though not a major battle.

 Q: How did the War of 1812 affect Native Americans?